Moa Folke: Professional career

 In 2019, Folke joined the Symetra Tour.
 In her rookie season, she made two cuts in seven starts, her best finish a tie for 13th at the PHC Classic.
 With 2020 lost to the pandemic, in 2021 she made six cuts in 19 starts.

 Playing in three Sunshine Ladies Tour events in early 2022, she held the lead after the first round of the Dimension Data Ladies Pro-Am, but eventually had to settle for a tie for 8th place.

 Folke earned conditional status for the 2022 Ladies European Tour at Q-School.
 In her rookie season, she finished tied 14th at the Australian Ladies Classic – Bonville in April, and tied for 5th at the Mithra Belgian Ladies Open in May.
 In September, she led by two strokes at the halfway stage of the Women's Irish Open after firing a second round 62, ten under par.
 A final round 73 saw her finish tied 14th, five shots behind winner Klára Spilková.

 In 2023, Folke shot a bogey-free eight-under-par 64 final round to win the Dimension Data Ladies Pro-Am in South Africa three strokes ahead of Anne-Lise Caudal.
 A few weeks later, she finished runner-up at the Joburg Ladies Open, after she held the lead by two strokes ahead of the final round.
+Folke finished solo runner-up behind compatriot Johanna Gustavsson at the Open de France Dames.
+She was only a shot back until Gustavsson holed-out for an eagle at the par-4 13th from 112 meters, and finished three shots behind.
+She finished the season 21st in the LET Order of Merit.